20 Movies Like High Fidelity (2000)

 Staff & contributors

 Chasing the feel of watching High Fidelity ?
-Here are the movies we recommend you watch after High Fidelity (2000).
+Here are the movies we recommend you watch right after.

 This might just be the most insightful movie about men.
 Watch if you are a guy and you will cringe endlessly from seeing yourself in the characters, and if you are a girl you should also watch it to laugh and understand the men around you better (yes, it is that insightful).
 Rob Gordon, a music fanatic who owns a record store, tells the stories of how his relationships ended, included the one ongoing.
 So if you are asking if this is a romantic comedy about a man trying to move on from a breakup, yes, it is.
 And it Works.
 High Fidelity is in fact funny, interesting and comes with a unique look at relationships.
 But it is mostly simple and entertaining, and with perfect performances from John Cusack and Jack Black as well as an immaculate soundtrack, it is a must-watch.